ramblingsofadev/docs/dependency-injection.md

 Dependency injection (DI) is the process of passing (injecting) dependencies that a class needs, typically done via the constructor.
 Benefits to DI include:

 * Better testability - you can mock dependencies and inject them in unit tests
-* Easier to detect when a class has too many dependencies - the constructors become bloated
+* Easier to detect when a class has too many dependencies - the constructor becomes bloated with parameters
 * Cleaner abstraction in your interfaces - they don't leak the dependencies they need

 A common way of defining what dependencies to inject for a particular class is using a DI container.
 You can tell the container "When I need to use a particular interface, use this implementation of that interface".
 Here's an example: